hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/solang.md

             </td>
             <td>
-                This is a draft PR for the common subexpression elimination.
-Some tests are still missing and there are temporary test files that will be removed when the PR is ready for review.
+                This PR implements common subexpression elimination for the Solang compiler.
+It runs an available expression analysis during the first pass.
+Then, during a second pass we exchange common expressions by a temporaries.

+Further documentation about the project will be added to Solang docs in another PR.

+This PR is the last milestone for the Linux Mentorship for the Hyperledger foundation.
+For more information about the project, please check the [wiki](https://wiki.hyperledger.org/display/INTERN/Project+plan+-+Solang+compiler+passes+2021).
             </td>
         </tr>
     </table>